arbaazmir-1/Chipper-Insecure/README.md

-# this is a very insecure and buggy projects.
+# this is a very insecure and buggy project. do not take this seriously or use any of it. thanks